MIT-LCP/critical-data-book/part_iii/chapter_24/README.md

 Komorowski M. and Raffa J. **Markov Models and Cost Effectiveness Analysis: Applications in Medical Research**, in *Secondary analysis of Electronic Health Record Data*, Springer, [Under Review]

 Code is provided in Matlab&reg; format.
+An `R` version has been added post-publication for those who are interested.

 ## Summary of Publication